 Advertising for a Travel Writer’s Plus One

-Like tossing the dice of life into the air and seeing how they fall, sometimes I get wild polar bears roaming outside the window at breakfast.
-Other times it’s waking up with frozen hair, squatting behind a rock baring my butt to Mt Everest and calculating the poop versus (limited) tissue equation, while awaiting the medivac rescue helicopter.
+Tossing the dice of life into the air to see how they fall, sometimes I get wild polar bears roaming outside the window at breakfast.
+Other times it’s waking up with frozen hair before squatting behind a rock baring my butt to Mt Everest and calculating the poop versus (limited) tissue equation, while awaiting the medivac rescue helicopter.

 Note to aspiring travel writers: always have travel insurance.
 And carry more tissue packs than you think you’ll ever need.